arrayfire/arrayfire-benchmark/README.md

     make

-If you have ArrayFire installed in a non-standard location, specify the directory which contains the ArrayFireConfig* files, this will be located in the `share/ArrayFire` directory.
-For example, if ArrayFire is installed locally to `/opt/ArrayFire` then we would modify the cmake command above to be:
+If you have ArrayFire installed in a non-standard location, specify the directory which contains the `ArrayFireConfig*` files.
+These files may be found in the `share/ArrayFire` subdirectory of the installation folder.
+For example, if ArrayFire were installed locally to `/opt/ArrayFire` then we would modify the `cmake` command above to be:

 ```
 cmake -DArrayFire_DIR=/opt/ArrayFire/share/ArrayFire ..